 Let’s be honest: writing your novel’s synopsis is a pain in the butt.
 It is!
 But what if you could build your synopsis little by little as your story grows and gets outlined?
 Well, this is exactly what’s happening here.
 Once you’ve documented your scenes, move to the Synopsis tab and make sure you have one to three sentences for each scene.
 In this way, your entire story synopsis gets built right then and there:

-- One-Line Synopsis — this is basically your story one-liner
+- One-Line Synopsis — your story one-liner.

 - Quick Synopsis — the description of your main beginning, middle, and end